Identify

 Standardized Procedures

-In a Zero Suicide approach, procedures to screen and assess individuals for suicide risk are standardized.
+In a Zero Suicide approach, procedures to screen individuals for suicide risk are standardized.
 When procedures are standardized, staff can use the same language to discuss an individual’s risk status and coordinate appropriate care.
-T are more thoroughly explored below and we include a list of commonly used screening and assessment tools.
+These are more thoroughly explored below and we include a list of commonly used screening tools.

 In a Zero Suicide approach: